dawnsink/first-website/README.md

 Once I got that sorted, I had a problem with pushing a commit to Github.
 I had a file added that was too large, I didn't realize until it got stuck in my repository.
 Even though I deleted the file, it was stuck in my git.
 I was able to get some help deleting that git.
 Then I reinstalled all and had no issues with commiting and pushing.
 Problem solving actually helped me become more comfortable with writing in terminal.

+*update*
+I am still having issues with pushing commits thru terminal.
+I got an error message that says it failed to push some refs to my repository.
+Will need some additional troubleshooting.
 ------------------------------
 https://dawnsink-first-website.glitch.me/